MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-rest-api/index.md

 Server Log (POST) | /v3/serverlog | Creates a new server log.
 User (POST) | /v3/user | Creates a new user.

-> For more information about the analytics rest API, see the topic about analytics in the user documentation.
+> For more information about the analytics REST API, see the topic about analytics in the user documentation.

-## Try It Out on Swagger Docs
+## Try it out on Swagger Docs
-Try out the analytics rest API on Swagger Docs included with the analytics console.
+Try out the analytics REST API on Swagger Docs included with the analytics console.
 It is already bundled with your analytics console at:

-Url: `<ipaddress>:<port>/analytics-service`
+URL: `<ipaddress>:<port>/analytics-service`

 Default: `localhost:9080/analytics-service/`